Rebilly/rebilly-recomponents/packages/nuxt/README.md

 # Recomponents demo with Nuxt

-This is the project to show how our [Recomponents](https://recomponents.rebilly.com/) works with [Nuxt](https://nuxtjs.org/).
+This project is a demo, intended to showcase [Recomponents](https://recomponents.rebilly.com/)' ability to work with [Nuxt](https://nuxtjs.org/).

-### To make it work run next
+### Running the demo

 * `yarn` to install all dependencies
 * `yarn dev` to get runtime application with live reload
-* Have a fun 🎉
+* Have fun 🎉

+### Contributing

-If you have any idea how to improve this demo project feel free to open as issue in out Github or even create a PR to this repository.
+If you would like to improve this demo project, please feel free to open a Github issue or submit a PR for review.